 “This may explain why babies who are breast fed often have stronger developing immune systems,” explains Rachael Buck, PhD, an Abbott research scientist and expert in immune health.
 She notes that a baby’s immune system develops rapidly early in life, and nutrition is critical to that development.

-Currently, more than 100 HMOs have been identified—and one HMO specifically, 2’FL HMO, is poised to be the next big breakthrough in infant formula, a significant advancement in infant nutrition.
-2’FL is a unique immune-nourishing prebiotic and it’s the most abundant HMO in most moms’ breast milk.
-The ingredient is currently only available to babies fed breast milk, but a recent study shows 2’FL added to infant formula can help strengthen a formula-fed baby’s immune system.
+Currently, more than 100 HMOs have been identified—and one HMO specifically, 2’-FL HMO, is poised to be the next big breakthrough in infant formula, a significant advancement in infant nutrition.
+2’-FL is a unique immune-nourishing prebiotic and it’s the most abundant HMO in most moms’ breast milk.
+Up until recent years, the ingredient has only been available to babies fed breast milk, but a recent study shows 2’-FL added to infant formula can help strengthen a formula-fed baby’s immune system.